 When does it count as a sleep disorder?

-- sleeps fitfully and wakes up frequently in the night-time.
+- sleeps fitfully and wakes up frequently during the night

-- lies awake for long periods in the night-time.
+- lies awake for long periods during the night

-Whether someone has trouble falling asleep or getting a good night’s sleep does not depend on their age.
+Important: Age doesn’t determine whether someone has trouble falling asleep or getting a good night’s sleep.

 How much sleep is normal?